fl101/awardfares-blog/_posts/2024-03-17-eurobonus-guide.md

 * **On SAS**: No changes in the short term.

-* **On Star Alliance Partners**: Be prepared to stop accruing points for flights on Star Alliance airlines taken as soon as the new agreement with SkyTeam becomes effective.
+* **On Star Alliance Partners**: Be prepared to probably stop accruing points for flights on Star Alliance airlines taken as soon as the new agreement with SkyTeam becomes effective.

 <img src="../assets/img/eurobonus-guide/earn-sas-partners.webp" alt="Earning EuroBonus points on Star Alliance Flights will stop by Q2." />

 <img src="../assets/img/eurobonus-guide/earn-sas-partners-airlines.webp" alt="Earning EuroBonus points on Star Alliance Flights will stop by Q2." />

 * **On SkyTeam Partners**: In an ideal scenario, once SAS is officially part of SkyTeam, it is possible to earn points on partners' flights right away.
-Hold on, it could be more straightforward.
+Hold on, it's never that straightforward.
 Implementing accrual and redemptions takes time, months, and sometimes even years.

-We have already seen some integration between SAS and Delta when booking revenue tickets so that the changes might happen sooner for significant partners such as DL, Air France, and KLM.
+We have already seen some integration between SAS and Delta when booking revenue tickets so that the changes might happen sooner for significant partners such as Delta Air Lines, Air France, and KLM.

 ### EuroBonus Award Search Portal